UBC-biol525D/UBC-biol525D.github.io/Topic_3n4/README.md

 Open the report.html results file in your browser and explore the outcome of our assembly efforts.
 Make sure to eventually click the "View in icarus contig browser".

+Question: what new information does this report give us?

-#Review some important command line operations we used today.
+# Review some important command line operations we used today.

 For loops - this can be a list of items to loop or you can specify of range of values
 ```bash